Types of Elections

 Parliamentary General Election

 Parliamentary elections are held after Parliament is dissolved.
-The maximum term of office of a Government is five years, however, elections can be held before that time has expired.
+The maximum term of office of a Government is five years, although elections can be held before that time has expired.
+The last date that the next general election may be held is 28 January 2025.

 Blaby District is split between two Parliamentary Constituencies, South Leicestershire and Charnwood, each represented by one member of Parliament (MP).

-Police & Crime Commissioner Elections (PCC Elections) are held once every 4 years.
-The last election took place on 06 May 2021 (postponed from 07 May 2020).
+Police and Crime Commissioner Elections (PCC Elections) are held once every 4 years.
+The next election due to take place is on 2 May 2024.

 Voters in 41 police force areas in England and Wales, excluding London, elect a Police and Crime Commissioner for their force area.